 The benefits of cloud migration are clear, but do the strategies currently being used for cloud migration enable the level of scale needed by enterprises?

 Most enterprises commencing a cloud migration journey employ Rehosting ( Lift and Shift) or Replatforming( Lift, Tinker, and Shift) as their strategy because they’re the easiest ways to achieve digital transformation.
 They both involve sequential phases of:

 - Discovery and evaluation of applications for migration

 - Evaluation and design of a migration strategy

 - Prioritization (micro)apps and building of a migration plan

-- Migration, Validation and Operation ( in Prod)
+- Migration, Validation, and Operation ( in Prod)

-Over the course of many cloud migration customer engagements, we’ve found some patterns in requirements and challenges for the final phase of the migration journey that seem to apply across industry and in both large and mid-sized enterprises.
+Over the course of many cloud migration customer engagements, we’ve found some patterns in requirements and challenges for the final phase of the migration journey that seem to apply across the industry and in both large and mid-sized enterprises.